 Compared to traditional terrestrial TV, there are more channels available to the consumer via free-to-air services.
 There will also be many radio stations as well as TV channels.

-You will need a cable box(also known as decoder/ receiver) in the home to transmit the picture and sound to your TV – and you will usually be able to choose between a standard play-only unit and a more advanced digital video recorder (DVR / PVR) which allows scheduled recording to an internal hard disk.
+In addition, you will need a cable box(also known as decoder/ receiver) in the home to transmit the picture and sound to your TV.
+You have the option of choosing between a standard play-only unit and a more advanced digital video recorder (DVR / PVR) which allows scheduled recording to an internal hard disk.

 Cable networks are also able to offer high bandwidths which are well-suited to transmitting high-definition pictures and supplying fast internet connections.